List of San Francisco Municipal Railway lines: Express bus lines

 Muni operates several types of express routes.
 Twelve routes operate between outer neighborhoods and downtown.
 The local sections in the outer neighborhoods overlap with local routes of the same number, while the non-stop express sections operate on expressways or major arterials.
 They operate only during weekday peak hours, with service only in the peak direction.
 Buses in the opposite direction run deadhead except for the 8AX and 8BX, which are paired with the local route 8 in the non-peak direction.
 Eight of the express routes are paired into 'A' and 'B' types, which have different local segments on the same corridor.
-All express routes except routes 1X, 8AX, 8BX, 30X, and 78X are suspended during the COVID-19 pandemic.
+All express routes except routes 1X, 8AX, 8BX, 30X, and 78X were suspended during the COVID-19 pandemic.